-Some ideas for bullet in in and against 1.b3 –
+Some ideas for a bullet in and against 1.b3 –

 As you all know today’s world is full of shorter format games.
 Bullet time control [1+0] is gaining huge popularity.
-So here I present a few Ideas from white side in 1.b3.
-These ideas are purely for fun and should be experimented.
+So here I present a few Ideas from the white side in 1.b3.
+These ideas are purely for fun and should be experimented with.
 There are 50-50 chances of your opponent falling for it.

 A] 1.b3- Nf6 2.Bb2-g6 3.Bxf6!
 Here a lot of players premove Bg7 so 4.Bxg7 gets you a huge advantage.

 C] 1.b3-d5 2.Bb2-e6 3.Bxg7 and usually black premoves Nf6 so Bxh6.
 This line can backfire if your opponent doesn’t premove.
 But who cares?
 The bullet is meant for fun and not for counting material!

 A] 1.b3-d5 2.Bb2-Bg4!
 Now usually white premoves e3 which can be met with Bxd1!
 Winning the queen

 B] 1.b3-e5 2.Bb2-Ba3!
 This is a very common trap and a lot of people try this.
 So if white premoves anything then he loses to Bxb2’s next move.

 - 1.b3 should be used only under 2 circumstances, 1 where you want to avoid the theory desperately.
 2 where you are counting on the surprise element.
 But I always advise you to try it out on your own and then see how it goes for yourself.
 It is not always the same for everyone.